 - Overview of the PhD

 Duration: Full-time 36 months; part-time 60 months.
+We offer research students the option of commencing study in January or September.
 We also now offer an Extended PhD (full time 48 months; part time 72 months) - please see full details below.

 Please note that part-time study is not available for resident international students.
 The PhD may be conducted, full-time or part-time, by distance learning, which carries no residency requirement.